ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 |:--:|:--:|
 | **Figure 10:** Validation loss per epoch on modified network. | **Figure 11:** Validation accuracy per epoch on modified network.|

 The effect of the changes can be seen mostly in the accuracy on the validation data.
 The modified architecture using MBConv reachers lower accuracy than the original one proposed by the authors.
 The performance on the training set is within statistial significance.
 Similarly the losses exhibit similar numbers.
 The lower accuracy on the validation dataset can indeed be attributed to the choice of the convolution method.
 This aligns with the authors' findings on the effectiveness of using the Fused-MBConv over MBConv in the early network layers.
-One feature which can be noted is that the accuracy of original network tends to fluctuate a bit more over the epochs while the modified architecture exhibits a more stable trend.
-However, it is not fully clear whether that is a contribution of this ablation study.

-To conclude this experiment it was found that the proposed architecture of convolution modules indeed performs better.
-As all other parameters of the network architecture were kept constant it can be concluded that using Fused-MBConv instead of MBConv is a source of performance gain.
-However, each convolution module features plenty of parameters which were not changed when altering the module type.
-It is possible that if parameters such as kernel size or stride would be changed to values better suited for MBConv in the early layers the network could have achieved better performance.
-Such analysis is suggested for future studies.

 ### 4.5.
 Analysing Comparability to Original Tensorflow Implementation